winitzki/scall/tutorial/programming_dhall.md

 For an example of using dependent types for implementing safe division, see below in the section about arithmetic operations.

 One must keep in mind that Dhall's implementation of dependent types is limited to the simplest use cases.
+The main limitation is that Dhall cannot correctly infer types that depend on values in the `if/then/else` expressions or in pattern-matching expressions.

 The following example shows that Dhall does not recognize that a value of a dependent type is well-typed inside an `if` branch.